 What is a Bath Bomb?

 Bath bombs, also known as bath fizzers, are dry ingredients that are designed to effervesce once in contact with warm water.
-Once it hits the water, it releases essential oils, scents, colors, and bubbles to elevate your bath experience.
+Once it hits the water, it releases Essential Oils, scents, colors, and bubbles to elevate your bath experience.
 Bath bombs can help condition the skin and soothe sore muscles.
 Additionally, they may help detox and relax the body and mind.
 The great thing about bath bombs is that they contain the precise amount of oils and bath salts that you would normally have to purchase separately.
 Not only does using bath fizzers speed up the bath time process, but they make the experience so much better.

 Who Invented The Bath Bomb